deltova/Parrallel-Mandelbrot/README.md

 # Parrallel-Mandelbrot
+C++ implementation of Mandelbrot rendering.

+# Optimization
+SIMD (AVX2)
+Parrallel processing using TBB library.

+# Result
-This project is an optimized implementation of Mandelbrot fractal
+This version is ~100X faster than my first implementation